Integrating Knowledge, Skills, Experience

 In the Lab

-By guiding their explorations and collaborations, the Lab familiarizes students with the world of science and the rigors of investigation.
-Our Lab can be among the richest experiences students will have at Stanford, developing practical and transferable skills, as well as content knowledge and scientific understanding.
+The Lab familiarizes students with the world of science and the rigors of investigation.
+Our Lab can be among the richest experiences students will have at Stanford, developing practical skills, substantive knowledge and scientific understanding.

 In the Class

-Courses taught by the faculty of the Poverty, Violence and Governance Lab are designed introduce students to governance challenges in developing countries worldwide and to deepen students’ understanding of the political dynamics driving failures in political institutions, the rule of law, law enforcement, and the provision of basic public services, with an emphasis on Latin America.
-Signature and other courses include:.
+Courses taught by the faculty of the Poverty, Violence and Governance Lab are designed to introduce students to governance challenges in developing countries and to deepen students’ understanding of the political dynamics driving failures in political institutions, the rule of law, law enforcement, and the provision of basic public services, with an emphasis on Latin America.
+Courses include:.

 POLISCI 247G: Governance and Poverty.
 Poverty relief requires active government involvement in the provision of public services such as drinking water, healthcare, sanitation, education, roads, electricity and public safety.
 Failure to deliver public services is a major impediment to the alleviation of poverty in the developing world.
 This course will use an interdisciplinary approach to examining these issues, bringing together readings from across the disciplines of political science, economics, law, medicine and education to increase understanding of the complex causal linkages between political institutions, the quality of governance, and the capacity of developing societies to meet basic human needs.
-Conceived in a broadly comparative international perspective, the course will examine cross-national and field-based research projects, with a particular focus on Latin America and Mexico.
+Conceived in a broadly comparative international perspective, the course will examine cross-national and field-based research projects.

 PoliSci 440A: Theories in Comparative Politics.
 Required of Political Science Ph.D. students with comparative politics as first or second concentration; others by consent of instructor.
-Theories addressing major concerns in the comparative field including democracy, regime change, the state, revolutions, national heterogeneity, and economic performance.
+Theories addressing major concerns in the comparative field including nationalism, the state, revolution, political regimens, ethnic politics, political violence, and quality of government.